TalDerei/Cuda-Barretenberg/src/aztec/gpu/notes/problems.md

     The obvious problems is that [1] sum reduction kernel is inefficient because its performing a standard reduction.
     [2] the final accumulation is simply a double and add, which scales 273N.
 And on top of that, i'm not sure whether the answer is correct.

+    6. ***Cannot just simply multiple a field element by a group element in order to calculate an exponentiation.
+The naive method would be a double and add formula, as I implemented.